SuperOfficeDocs/superoffice-docs/user-guide/en/user/Service/topics/blogic.listExtraTables.listFields.editField.md

     * **Choose from list box**: If the field is connected to an extra table, select this option to display a list of table values.
     * **Choose values from list**: If this option is checked, the field becomes a list box.
 The options in the list will be the text strings entered in the text box.
 There is one line per option.
     * **Create index**: Specify whether the field is to be indexed or not.
 It is quicker to search for data in indexed fields.
     * **Database field**: The name the column will have in the database.
 This name must be unique in this table.
-In addition, the column name must be a single word, containing only underscores, letters from a to z or numbers, and must begin with "x\_".
+In addition, the column name must be a single word, containing only underscores, letters from a to z or numbers, and must begin with "x\-".
 You can only specify this name when the field is created; it cannot be changed later on.
     * **Decimal places**: The number of decimal places that are allowed in a number.
     * **Default value**: The default value will be used for this field.
     * **Description**: The default description.